College Football Playoff

 Members of the College Football Playoff (CFP) Board of Managers have agreed to begin the newly-expanded 12-team playoff during the 2024-2025 season.

-The national championship game will be in Houston, TX on Monday, January 8, 2024.
+The national championship game will be in Miami, FL on Monday, January 19th, 2026.

 DATETIME

-For a complete breakdown of the selection protocol, click here, and for the voting process, click here
+For a complete breakdown of the selection protocol, click here, for the infographic of the new bracket, click here, and for the voting process, click here

 Previous Winners: